Temigo/nu-wiki/chain/train.md

 title: Training the full chain
 description: Some instructions and descriptions (hopefully helpful)
 published: true
-date: 2020-08-27T00:56:33.545Z
+date: 2020-09-02T18:37:44.250Z
 tags:
 ---

-## Configuration (w/o ghost points)
+## Running a standard configuration
-An example of configuration using the model `full_chain` (CNN clustering, not DBSCAN) made by Francois:
+An example of configuration would be the following:

 ```
 iotool: